 About Isabel Caballero-Samper

-Isabel is a Colombian anthropologist pursuing a master’s degree in journalism and Latin American and Caribbean studies at NYU.
-Before moving to New York she was a researcher for Colombia's National Center of Historic Memory, where she worked on projects on sexual violence as a war crime, the gender aspects of the Colombian armed conflict and the symbolic reparation of victims through the collection of their life histories.
+Isabel is a free lance journalist and anthropologist from Colombia and a 2018 alumni of NYU’s journalism and Latin American and Caribbean studies graduate program.
+Before that she was a researcher at Colombia’s National Center of Historic Memory, there she worked on projects on sexual violence as a war crime, the gender aspects of the Colombian armed conflict and the symbolic reparation of victims through the collection of their life histories.
 Her beat topics are memory and the legacies of armed conflict, sexual and gender violence and social justice.